Air Plant Care for a Fun Indoor Garden

-There is nothing that brings more beauty to a home and living plants but they are not always that easy to actually keep living.
-Air plants are so simple to care for but unlike their name, don’t actually live on air.
+There is nothing that brings more beauty to a home than living plants, but they are not always that easy to actually keep living.
+Air plants are so simple to care for, but unlike their name, don’t actually live on air.
 (Really!?
 Who knew?)

 As a mother, my life is one endless to-do list of tasks and activities.
 Having a hobby that allows me to find a gentler, rested mind is so important.

 Air Plants are one of the first gardening projects I introduced to my small children.
 Though they don’t live on air alone, they are remarkably easy to care for.
 And you don’t have to get a babysitter for your plants when you go on vacation!

 (The links in this article are Amazon affiliate links from a source I have used personally with fabulous results.
 If you buy through these links, you don’t pay any more, but we make a little money so we can keep publishing awesome free content!)

 My kids are fascinated with the gigantic air plant in the photo above.
 It is called a Xerographica and they get really huge!
 It is our favorite by far!